nen-dev/debian-autoinstall/README.md

 file                | description
 -----------------------|---------------------------------------------------
-_run.sh_              | main script which runs all scripts and make new custom image _prereq_             | you should install packages which are listed in this file before using scripts _settings.conf_       | contains parameters to build your own Debian custom installation image _pressed.cfg_         | contains default autoinstall pressed file, you could specify additional setting in it if you need **ATTENTION:** account settings will add using customize-image.sh
+_run.sh_              | main script which runs all scripts and makes new custom image _prereq_             | you should install packages which are listed in this file before using scripts _settings.conf_       | contains parameters to build your own Debian custom installation image _pressed.cfg_         | contains default autoinstall pressed file, you could specify additional setting in it if you need **ATTENTION:** account settings will add using customize-image.sh